kat-lego/parallel-kmeans/README.md

 # parallel_kmeans
-Different implementations of kmeans clustering
+Different implementations of kmeans clustering using cuda and mpi.